Practice Profile

-Jeffrey's principal areas of practice is in the field of “commercial divorce”- business disputes between the owners of businesses (shareholder, partnership, joint venture) and disputes between a business and its directors, shareholders, joint venturers, franchisees and employees (restraint of trade, s.994, fiduciary duties).
-The gamut of directors/office holders and business owners rights and duties, in particular fiduciary duties are a common feature.
+Jeffrey’s principal area of practice is in the field of ‘commercial divorce’ – business disputes between the owners of businesses (shareholder, partnership, joint venture) and disputes between a business and its directors, shareholders, joint venturers, franchisees and employees (restraint of trade, s.994, fiduciary duties).
+The gamut of directors/office holders and business owners’ rights and duties, in particular fiduciary duties are a common feature.

-Partnership and joint venture disputes are also a regular feature of Jeffrey’s practise in particular when things go wrong.
-Recent cases include acting for a group of partners from a large London PI law firm in a break up, acting in 2 disputes between the siblings of farming estates post death of last parent and for an accountancy partnership defending a claim by a former partner.
+Partnership and joint venture disputes are also a regular feature of Jeffrey’s practice in particular when things go wrong.
+Recent cases include acting for a group of partners from a large London PI law firm in a break-up, acting in 2 disputes between the siblings of farming estates post-death of last parent and for an accountancy partnership defending a claim by a former partner.
 He has acted for and against professional firms relating to the proposed expulsion or other exit of a partner.

 Jeffrey is regularly asked to advise or act in relation to international and offshore work.